CroneLines 2025 💃🏾

 With thanks to Tramlines Trust and Nik and Jon at 99 Mary Street who supported us.

-After four months of hard graft and numerous meltdowns from which you could usually only make out the words ‘never again’, the event is sold out!
+The event is sold out!
 100 women in midlife and beyond are congregating from all over the UK at the uber cool 99 Mary Street in Sheffield to celebrate each other and our transition into our third act of ‘becoming a crone.’

 One third of those tickets sold are women coming to a nightclub on their own, not knowing anyone.
 All of whom, stayed, danced, laughed, cried and made new pals for FIVE HOURS!!
 (And many until, erm 2am 😳).